edgedb/easy-edgedb/chapter7/index.md

 With that you can have up to one Jonathan Harker the `PC`, the `NPC`, the `Vampire`, and anything else that extends `Person`.

 The `delegated constraint` should also apply to `Place` since a `Country` can have the same name as `City`, and so on for any other types that will extend `Place`.
-So let's update the constraint on the `name` property for the `Place` type:
+So let's update the constraint on the `name` property for the `Place` type to add `delegated` there too.

 ```sdl
 abstract type Place {